 NeuroStim can be an appropriate intervention for some of the sequelae of PTSD or trauma, and also for OCD.

 The Disruption Triangle

 The Disruption Triangle is very useful for fears or phobias, for anger/rage, for reluctance, and for negative beliefs about self.
 It is a superb way to eliminate maladaptive habits in minutes rather than days, by identifying and extinguishing a specific conditioned response that is suspected to be a leverage point in the experiential chain that leads to execution of the habit.

 Anchoring provides a way to use a specific conditioned response as a disruptive factor for another conditioned response, and is particularly useful for “addictive” eating, anger or grief/loss.
 With anchoring we simultaneously trigger two very strong conditioned responses.

 For example an “over liking” for chocolate could be paired with the thought of drinking blended snails.
 Anger could be paired with the thought of the sleeping face of one’s child.
-Grief/loss would be trickier and depend on the client’s unique conditioned responses.
+An appropriate alternative for pathological grief/loss would depend on the client’s unique conditioned responses.